-• Successful completion of at least 124 semester hours.

-- Successful completion of the bachelor of arts in social services core curriculum and all other courses taken at Belhaven College with a minimum cumulative grade point average of 2.0. - Satisfaction of Belhaven's general education requirements: - · Oral and Written Communication Skills: Nine semester hours

-- · Literature: Six semester hours

-- Culture: Three semester hours

-- Science: Seven semester hours

-- · College Algebra: Three semester hours (MAT 133 or MAT 202 will fulfill this requirement)

-- · History: Six semester hours

-- · Biblical Studies: Nine semester hours

-- · Art or Music Appreciation: Three semester hours

-- Learning Strategies: Three semester hours

-- Kingdom Life: Family and Workplace: Three semester hours

-- Payment of all tuition and fees.
+- Successful completion of at least 124 semester hours. - Successful completion of the bachelor core curriculum and all other courses taken at Belhaven College with a minimum cumulative grade point average of 2.0. - Satisfaction of Belhaven's general education requirements - · Oral and Written Communication Skills: - Six semester hours in written communications - Three semester hours in speech communication - · Literature: Six semester hours - · Culture: Three semester hours - · Science: Seven semester hours - · College Algebra: Three semester hours (MAT 133 or MAT 202 will fulfill this requirement) - · History: Six semester hours - · Biblical Studies: Nine semester hours - · Art or Music Appreciation: Three semester hours - Kingdom Life: Family and Workplace: Three semester hours - Payment of all tuition and fees. - Application for degrees must be made online by the deadlines listed in the calendars at least eight months prior to the anticipated degree completion.
+Failure to do so on schedule will result in a late fee as listed in the Special Fees section; a delay in the graduation date is also possible.